Arthur Elvin

+Life

 The son of a Norwich policeman, he was born in Magpie Road, Norwich.
 Elvin left school at the age of fourteen.
 After a few different jobs, including as a soap salesman in Aldgate, he joined the Royal Flying Corps (RFC) during the First World War, aged 17.

-Flying as an observer Elvin was shot down over France and was held as a prisoner of war for two years, despite at least one escape attempt.
+Flying as an observer, Elvin was shot down over France and was held as a prisoner of war for six months, despite at least one escape attempt.
 He later said that one of the reasons for his recapture was that he could not swim, and that this had made him determined to construct a public swimming pool.
 After the war Elvin was employed by the Ministry of Munitions to salvage the metal in artillery shells in France, supervising, in his words, "hundreds of workmen of all nationalities."